-Diwali or Deepavali is the Hindu festival known as ‘The Festival of Lights’.
+Diwali or Deepavali is the Hindu festival known as ‘the festival of lights’.
 It is one of the major Hindu festivals or perhaps the biggest one in terms of energy and participation.
-It’s a festival for all—every Hindu around the world and even the non-Hindus in India participate in its celebrations.
-The salient feature of the Diwali 2019 festival is the use of lamps.
-The term Deepavali or Diwali meaning ‘collection or row of lights’ was derived from the Sanskrit words ‘deep’ which means lamp, lantern or light and ‘avali’ which means a row or array.
-During this celebration, the houses, temples, shops and offices are illuminated with a collection of oil lamps.
+It is a festival for all—every Hindu around the world and even non-Hindus in India participate in its celebrations.
+The use of lamps to decorate is the main feature of this festival.
+The term Deepavali or Diwali meaning ‘collection or row of lights’ was derived from the Sanskrit words ‘deep’ which means lamp, lantern, or light, and ‘avail’ which means a row or array.
+During this celebration, houses, temples, shops, and offices are illuminated with a collection of oil lamps.
 People also celebrate this festival with a variety of fireworks.

-When is Diwali 2019/Deepavali 2019?
+When is Diwali 2020/Deepavali 2020?

-The significance of Diwali 2019
+The significance of Diwali 2020

 The beliefs/legends behind Diwali

 The festival of Diwali falls on the autumn harvest time and is associated with a variety of Hindu deities and traditions.
-This differences in tradition could be attributed to the various local autumn harvest traditions combined into one pan-Indian festival with a common significance.
+These differences in tradition could be attributed to the various local autumn harvest traditions combined into one pan-Indian festival with a common significance.
 The myths or legends behind Deepavali vary with various regions across India, yet all share a common spiritual significance that focuses on knowledge and righteousness.
 Following are some of those myths that simply remind us that ‘good ultimately wins over evil’.

-For some Hindus in the Braj region in northern India, parts of Assam in eastern India and Tamil and Telugu communities in southern India, Deepavali is the day God Krishna overcame and destroyed the demon king Narakasura.
+For some Hindus in the Braj region in northern India, parts of Assam in eastern India, and Tamil and Telugu communities in southern India, Deepavali is the day God Krishna overcame and destroyed the demon king Narakasura.

-4 – 5-day Celebrations of Diwali 2019
+Celebrations of 2020 Diwali

-Day 1 – Dhantrayodashi 25th October 2019
+2020 Diwali Day 1 – Dhantrayodashi 13 November 2020

-Day 2 – Narak Chaturdashi 26th October 2019
+Diwali 2020 Day 2 – Narak Chaturdashi 14 November 2020

-Day 3 – Lakshmi Puja 27th October 2019
+Deepavali 2020 Day 3 – Lakshmi Puja 14 November 2020

-Day 4 – Govardhan Puja 28th October 2019
+2020 Deepavali Day 4 – Govardhan Puja 15 November 2020

-Day 5 – Bhaiya Dooj 29th October 2019
+Diwali 2020 Day 5 – Bhaiya Dooj 16 November 2020

-The 2nd day of Diwali is known as Naraka Chaturdashi which is believed to be the day in which Sri Krishna slew the evil demon Narakasur.
+The second day of Diwali is known as Naraka Chaturdashi which is believed to be the day in which Sri Krishna slew the evil demon Narakasur.
 This day is known as Choti Diwali (small Diwali) in North India, the day before the main celebrations; while, in South India, the major Deepavali celebrations are observed on this Chaturdasi night.

 Diwali is the festival of lights and lighting the oil lamps is a salient feature of these celebrations.
 The lamps lit on this day are not just to decorate homes but are also meant to communicate a great truth about life which is ‘when the darkness within us is expelled through the light of wisdom; the good in us wins over the evil’.
 Every story or myth behind Deepavali emphasizes this fact – the victory of good over evil.
 It is an occasion to kindle the light of wisdom/goodness in our hearts.

-What is Diwali 2019 for the other faiths?
+How is 2020 Deepavali for other faiths?

-Diwali is a day of religious significance to Jain, Sikh and Buddhist communities.
+Diwali is a day of religious significance to Jain, Sikh, and Buddhist communities.
 Each of these communities celebrates this occasion with their own respective beliefs and traditions.

 For the Jains, it is the day in which Mahaveer – their most famous Tritankara attained Nirvana or liberation.
 They celebrate this day with a lot of devotion and enthusiasm.

 The Sikhs observe Diwali for their own various reasons.
-They celebrate this occasion as Bandi Chhor Divas marking the release of Guru Hargobind from Mughal Empire prison.
+They celebrate this occasion as Bandi Chhor Divas marking the release of Guru Hargobind from the Mughal Empire prison.
 The day was also announced as important by their third guru named Guru Amar Das.
-Diwali is the occasion when the Sikhs get blessed from their Gurus and it also marks the day when the foundation stone of the Golden Temple was placed in the year 1577.
+Diwali is the occasion when the Sikhs get blessed by their Gurus and it also marks the day when the foundation stone of the Golden Temple was placed in the year 1577.

-Diwali is important in the Buddhist tradition too.
+Diwali is important in Buddhist tradition too.
 The Newar Buddhists observe this festival by worshipping Lakshmi.
-In Nepal, it is a multi-day festival with the climax being called as the Swanti festival by Buddhists and Tihar festival by Hindus.
+In Nepal, it is a multi-day festival with the climax being called the Swanti festival by Buddhists and Tihar festival by Hindus.

 Diwali can be linked to Christianity too.
 On this day in 1999, the then Pope John Paul II performed a very special Eucharist in an Indian church where the altar was decorated with lamps.
 The pope had a Tilak on his forehead and he made some references on how Diwali is linked to Christianity.

-Diwali 2019 – more than just a joyous occasion
+Diwali 2020 – more than just a joyous occasion

 The night of Diwali illuminates every corner of India and an air of happiness and togetherness can be felt everywhere.
 People celebrate this festival mainly with oil lamps and fireworks.
-Decorating floors with Rangoli, preparing sweets, buying new clothes and organizing get-togethers, fairs, parades etc. are also parts of Deepavali celebrations.
+Decorating floors with Rangoli, preparing sweets, buying new clothes, and organizing get-togethers, fairs, parades, etc. are also parts of Deepavali celebrations.
 But the true spirit of this festival is deeper than what it seems.
 Nowadays, it is observed without making any efforts for spiritual advancement and the festival has merely turned into an occasion causing air and noise pollutions and an event for pompous celebrations.

-With every lamp we light, we should illuminate our inner self; we should kindle the good qualities in us, refine ourselves and try to become better and purer as a human.
+With every lamp we light, we should illuminate our inner self; we should kindle the good qualities in us, refine ourselves, and try to become better and purer as a human.